 If you plan to breastfeed, it’s important to be aware of the risks that certain substances, including cocaine, will pose to your newborn.
-A great deal of what a mother consumes or ingests while she’s breastfeeding will pass through to her baby through her breast milk — including illicit drugs like cocaine.
+A great deal of what a mother consumes or ingests while breastfeeding will pass through to her baby through her breast milk — including illicit drugs like cocaine.
 By learning more about the dangers of using cocaine while breastfeeding and seeking professional care if necessary, you can make life better for both you and your child.

 While the high that people experience from cocaine use is relatively short, the drug can linger in breast milk for a significant amount of time.
 According to the book Counseling the Nursing Mother, after a mother uses cocaine, larger amounts of the substance are present in her breast milk than in her blood, so it is never safe to use cocaine while breastfeeding.

 To help lower the risk that infants will be exposed to cocaine through breast milk, the Academy of Breastfeeding Medicine suggests that women who have abused cocaine should not breastfeed unless they have a negative maternal urine toxicology at the time of delivery and have been abstinent for at least 90 days.

-They also recommend that mothers enroll in a substance abuse treatment program, like those offered at The Recovery Village, before breastfeeding.
+They also recommend that mothers using cocaine enroll in a substance abuse treatment program, like those offered at The Recovery Village, before breastfeeding.
 While breastfeeding does benefit infants in numerous ways, feeding a child baby formula is significantly safer and better for their long-term health than risking cocaine exposure.

-The amount of time that cocaine stays in your system can vary depending on a wide range of factors, including the amount ingested, individual body chemistry, and length of use.
-Length of use is particularly important, because with increased use comes the increased risk that cocaine will enter body’s tissues, causing the drug to linger in the body for longer.
+The amount of time that cocaine stays in your system can vary depending on a wide range of factors, including the amount ingested, individual body chemistry and length of use.
+Length of use is particularly important, because with increased use comes the increased risk that cocaine will enter the body’s tissues, causing the drug to linger in the body for longer.

 What this means for breastfeeding mothers is that cocaine stays in the body long after its initial effects wear off.
 While the length of time that cocaine stays present in breast milk after ingestion isn’t certain, the Academy of Breastfeeding Medicine suggests that women who previously abused cocaine do not breastfeed until they’ve been abstinent for at least 90 days.

-However, because of the life threatening risks that cocaine poses to infants, any mother who wants to breastfeed must stop using cocaine.
+However, because of the life-threatening risks that cocaine poses to infants, any mother who wants to breastfeed must stop using cocaine.
 This is the only way to guarantee that none of the drug will pass to their child.
 The best option for new mothers is to either formula feed or breastfeed after completing a drug rehabilitation program.

 Cocaine addiction is a disease, but recovery is possible.
 If you struggle with cocaine addiction, know that you have options.
 Treatment at a rehabilitation center like The Recovery Village can help you detox safely, work through the underlying issues that drive your addiction, and teach you the coping skills you need to continue recovery for life.

 Don’t wait until it’s too late.
 Your child needs you.
-Reach out to a representative today for more information, or to get started.
+Reach out to a representative today for more information or to get started.
 Same-day admission options are available, and there’s no obligation to begin treatment when you call.

-Medical Disclaimer: The Recovery Village aims to improve the quality of life for people struggling with a substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
+The Recovery Village aims to improve the quality of life for people struggling with substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
-It should not be used in place of the advice of your physician or other qualified healthcare provider.
+It should not be used in place of the advice of your physician or other qualified healthcare providers.